Masterofnoothing/DockWeb/README.md

 Special thanks to [MRColorR](https://github.com/MRColorR) for contributions to this project.

 If you find this project helpful, consider using the referral links provided.
 Your support helps fund the development of more free and open-source projects. ❤️
+---

+## **My Opinions and Vision on the Project**

+As mentioned previously, I am not a fan of waiting years for something that may or may not pay off.
+So, DockWeb follows a "set it and forget it" ideology, and I will try my best to keep things that way.

+You may ask, why use DockWeb at all?
+Why not simply install the extension directly on your web browser?
+Well, yeah, you can, but I am personally skeptical of running unknown extensions in my personal browser.
+So, I created DockWeb—and the best part is, it's free to use! 😃 But remember, it's a personal choice.
+If you find running apps on your main browser hassle-free, you can always go that route.

+### **Nodepay and Other Captchas**

+Nodepay and Teneo use Cloudflare captcha, which is really hard to bypass.
+I tried many methods, but all ended in a dead end.
+So for now, you have to manually enter the cookies. 😕

+But if I find a way to enable auto-login, I’ll be sure to add it! and yeah prs are always welcome :D